Complete guide to candle jars & tins and where to find the best inexpensive high quality candle vessels for your handmade creations.

 I’ve organized the candle jars in this post by size for your convenience.
 It can be difficult to tell exactly how big a particular candle jar is when looking at photos online, and some companies use Photoshopped collage images, which make it even more confusing.

-So I’ve actually purchased and tested a lot of these candles.
+I’ve actually purchased and tested a lot of these candles.
 And I’ve included photos of them with a ruler so you can get a good sense of how big 4 oz actually is.
+And I’ve found that many candle containers hold quite a bit more than advertised.
+I’ve tried to place the containers in their most accurate categories.

 It’s important to consider not just the overall capacity, but also the width of your candle vessels.
 As the candle burns, it forms the wax pool.
 The goal is for the wax pool to reach all the way to the edges of the container once it’s been burning for a while (maybe an hour or two, depending on the size of the candle), like in the picture below: